thryec/simple-registry/README.md

 `registerName()`

 - accepts string to register as input parameter
-- check for string equality with existing registered names by hashing the input
+- check that string has not been previously registered, else an error is thrown
-- stores the user's address together with the hash of the input string
+- stores the name and the associated user's address in a mapping

-`releaseName()`
+- emits a RegisterName event

+`revokeName()`

 - accepts string to release as input parameter
-- check that user has registered this name previously
+- check that user is the owner of this name
 - reset the storage location of this name to zero
+- emits a RevokeName event